What is medical consent?

 - When there is an Enduring Power of Attorney authorising someone to make a medical decision on your behalf.

 - When you have made an Advance Health Directive.
 An Advance Health Directive (sometimes called a "living will") is a document in which you give instructions about your future health care.
 It becomes effective only if you become incapable of making your own decisions sometime in the future.
 It must be in an approved form and clearly state what type of treatment you wish to have or not have or if you have any specific instructions about treatments, medical conditions, religious, spiritual or cultural beliefs.
 Forms can be downloaded for free from the Department of Justice website.

 - When you have a Statutory Health Attorney.
 If you have not made an Advanced Health Directive or appointed someone under an Enduring Power of Attorney to look after your health matters and you become unable to make your own decisions, for example you are unconscious in hospital or suffer a brain injury, then the law allows certain people to make some decisions about your health for you.
 They are called a Statutory Health Attorney.

 The sorts of people who can be a statutory health attorney are:

 - your carer, but not a paid carer (although your carer may receive a carer’s pension)

 - a close adult friend or relative who is not a paid carer

-- the Adult Guardian where there is no one else to act.
+- the Public Guardian where there is no one else to act.